CS109Group67/lendingclub/EthicalImplications.md

 ## 4. Exploratory Data Analysis

 Leveraging zip codes, we explored whether there were demographic differences between loans that LendingClub accepted or rejected for its marketplace.
+We looked at the distributions of acceptances and rejections by demographic groups, on the basis of which federal law prohibits discrimination, in terms of both population count and as a percentage of the total population.

+Visually, our exploratory data analysis did not suggest discrimination in either loan status or the grade assigned to issued loans.
+Between different sexes, races, household structures, and educational attainments, there was not a significant difference between either the accept-reject decision of loan applications or the resulting loan grade of the issued loans, as suggested by the large overlap in the histograms and boxplots in **Figures 1-5**.